Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 1. Cats wouldn't allow anything on them that they didn't like

-3. The raincoat is as practical as it is
+3. The raincoat is practical

 Studies in animal behavior suggest that while some pets may tolerate clothing, others experience discomfort, which can lead to behavioral issues.